new-AF/react-svg-component/README.md

 ## Limitations

-Due to the async nature of reading the SVG files during runtime, there is a noticeable lag between when the time the browser first loads the page and the subsequent separate loading (and coloring) of the SVG file.
+Due to the async nature of reading the SVG files during runtime, there is a noticeable lag between when the time the browser first loads the page and the subsequent separate loading of the SVG file.

 ## Usage example